jmacdotorg/webmention-perl/README.md

 # NOTES AND BUGS

-This software is **alpha**; its author is still determining how it wants to work, and its interface might change dramatically.
+This software is **beta**; its interface continues to develop and remains subject to change, but not without some effort at supporting its current API.

 This library does not, at this time, support [the proposed "Vouch" anti-spam extension for Webmention](https://indieweb.org/Vouch).